uswds/uswds-site/_drafts/introducing-fractal.md

 ## Federalist

-[Federalist] is like [GitHub Pages] for government: a platform that automatically publishes static sites whenever we push commits to our [GitHub repository].
-Unlike GitHub Pages, though, Federalist isn't limited to a handful of [Jekyll] themes --- in fact, we can run the same [Node.js] tools that we use to develop and publish our code on Federalist, including Fractal.
+[Federalist] is kind of like [GitHub Pages] for government: a platform that automatically publishes static sites whenever we push commits to our [GitHub repository].
+Unlike GitHub Pages, though, Federalist isn't limited to a handful of [Jekyll] themes; In fact, we can run the same [Node.js] tools that we use to develop and publish our code on Federalist, including Fractal.

 The other killer feature of Federalist is its ability to publish "branch